On transverse $R$-covered minimal foliations: The case of translation foliations and product -covered Anosov foliations

-Let $G$ be a leaf of $\wcG$ and $F$ the leaf of $\wcF_1$ containing $G$.
-According to Proposition \ref{pro;trans+foli}, the restriction of $\cD$ to $F$ is a fibration over $\rrrr$, with fibers homeomorphic to $G.$ Hence the injection $\pi_1(G) \hookrightarrow \pi_1(F)$ is an isomorphism.
+Let $g$ be a leaf of $\wcG$ and $F$ the leaf of $\wcF_1$ containing $g$.
+According to Proposition \ref{pro;trans+foli}, the restriction of $\cD$ to $F$ is a fibration over $\rrrr$, with fibers homeomorphic to $g.$ Hence the injection $\pi_1(g) \hookrightarrow \pi_1(F)$ of the fundamental groups is an isomorphism.
 Then, the holonomy for $\wcF_1$ along such a loop is trivial if and only if the holonomy along this loop for $\wcG$ is trivial (because the $\cL_2$ component of this holonomy is already trivial).

-Therefore, the kernel $K$ of the holonomy morphism of $G$ is also the kernel of the holonomy morphism of $F.$ The covering $F_K$ of $F$ associated to $K$ is therefore a $G_K$ bundle over $\rrrr$, where $G_K$ is the holonomy covering of $G.$ Since $F_K$ is contractible, the exact homotopy sequence of the fibration shows that all homotopy groups of $G_K$ vanish.
-Therefore, $G_K$ is contractible, and $\cG$ is a classifying space for its holonomy groupo\"{\i}d.
+Therefore, the kernel $K$ of the holonomy morphism of $g$ is also the kernel of the holonomy morphism of $F.$ The covering $F_K$ of $F$ associated to $K$ is therefore a $g_K$ bundle over $\rrrr$, where $g_K$ is the holonomy covering of $g.$ Since $F_K$ is contractible, the exact homotopy sequence of the fibration shows that all homotopy groups of $g_K$ vanish.
+Therefore, $g_K$ is contractible, and $\cG$ is a classifying space for its holonomy groupo\"{\i}d.

 The same holds for $\cG'$.
 They are both classifying foliated spaces and have the same holonomy groupo\"{\i}d: they are homotopically equivalent. \end{proof}

 This corollary generalizes \cite[Propositions 2.2 and 2.3]{Ma-Ts} removing the assumption that $M$ is 3-dimensional and the transverse regularity of the foliations.
 Observe that in dimension 3, the ambient manifold is, up to finite covering, a torus bundle over the circle, and the homotopy equivalence can be shown to be a topological equivalence.